 Student Handbook: Section 3: Student Activities

 The Student Activities Office is responsible for the authorization and coordination of student-sponsored extracurricular programming held in and around Wick Student Center, and throughout the campus.
-The office, located in the Den, is also responsible for the general administration of the student use of Wick Student Center, including the enforcement of federal, state, and municipal laws and ordinances.
+The offices, located in the Wick Center First Floor Wildcat Den and the second floor Student Affairs Suite, are also responsible for the general administration of the student use of Wick Student Center, including the enforcement of federal, state, and municipal laws and ordinances.
 Recognized student organizations should direct requests for the use of a room in Wick Student Center to the Student Activities Office.
-The coordinators can advise student organizations in all aspects of planning and programming, and help to publicize approved events through the College’s website.
+The coordinators can advise student organizations in all aspects of planning and programming, and help to publicize approved events through the College’s website and Wick Center video screens.
 Events arranged through, or sponsored by, College offices must be handled by the Conference Services Office.

-The single most important element in the student self-governing process is the Student Association (SA).
-Each Daemen College student is a member of the Student Association.
-The Student Activities fee provides the budget with which the Student Association operates its comprehensive programs and cooperative efforts with administrators and faculty to enhance the social and academic life of the College.
+The single most important element in the student self-governing process is the Student Government Association (SGA).
+Each Daemen College student is a member of the Student Government Association.
+The Student Activities fee provides the budget with which the Student Government Association operates its comprehensive programs and cooperative efforts with administrators and faculty to enhance the social and academic life of the College.

-Student Association Executive Board elections are held in the spring of each year, with the election of class presidents taking place in the early fall semester.
-The Executive Board together with the class presidents constitute the Student Association Senate.
-The bylaws of the Student Association are on file in the Student Association and the Student Activities offices and published on the Daemen College website.
+Student Government Association Executive Board elections are held in the spring of each year, with the election of class presidents taking place in the early fall semester.
+The Executive Board together with the class presidents constitute the Student Government Association Senate.
+The bylaws of the Student Government Association are on file in the Student Activities offices and published on the Daemen College website.

 The Campus Activities Team (CAT) is a student-run organization that serves as Daemen’s principal organization for student event planning and campus programming.
 The mission of CAT is to provide a diverse assortment of fun and safe events to entertain and engage students outside of the classroom.
 CAT’s focus is on developing, planning, and facilitating quality events in collaboration with campus partners for the Daemen community.
 CAT activities are supported and funded by the students of Daemen College, and acts in response to the needs and interests of the student body with a primary goal of fostering campus community and unity.

 CAT programming is comprised of three divisions, each responsible for the development, implementation and assessment of specific programming initiatives.
 These divisions are Off-Campus Events, Weekend Programming, Special Events and Health & Wellness.
-In addition to the three divisions there is additional focus on finance & budgeting and marketing & graphic design.
+In addition to the three divisions there is additional focus on and marketing & graphic design.

 Educational Policy Committee (EPC)